DavidJamesPugh/MilkbooksImageProcessor/README.md

 DockerFile is included to deploy on Render or other containerised environments

+To run:
+cd Milkbooks.Client
+ng build --configuration production

+This will copy the built files to the Milkbooks.Server/wwwroot folder.
+Build the C# server project.
+Then run the server project to start the application.

+Navigate to http://localhost:8080/app to view the application.

 # Next steps for any deployment:
 -Obfuscate ClientAPIKey if deploying to a wider userbase